Camp Arnold |

 (Mission Tejas State Historic Park)

-The first Spanish mission in East Texas, built to thwart French settlement in the region.
+The first Spanish mission in East Texas, built to thwart French influence in the region.
 The French threat disappeared, but the mission was never prosperous.
+Located nearby was Mission del Santísimo de Nombre de María (1690 - 1692), also on the west bank of the Neches River about five miles (direction ?) from Mission Tejas.
+Abandoned, then re-established in 1716.
+Relocated in 1721 to a new site on the east side of the Neches River about five miles southwest of Alto (renamed Mission de San Francisco de los Neches).
 Moved to San Antonio in 1731.
-A 1934 C.C.C. reconstruction of the log chapel is located in the park.
+A 1934 C.C.C. reconstruction of the log chapel is located in the park at the original 1690 site on San Pedro Creek.
 Maintained by the Texas Forest Service from 1934 - 1957 when it became a state park.
 Admission fee.

 * This entry is listed only for historical interest. *